 Ms. Munzer was a recipient of the Metropolitan Opera National Council Audition Shared Top Awards presented on the Met stage in New York City, and also a Metropolitan Opera Contract National Winner.
 Other awards include the Frederick K. Weyerhaeuser Award, Gramma Fisher Foundation Award, Goeran Gentele Award, a Sullivan Foundation Award and Geraldine Farrar Award.
 She has received keys to the city of Dallas, Texas, and Binghamton, New York, in honor of her artistry.

 Born in Clarksburg, West Virginia, Ms. Munzer is a graduate of the University of Kansas.
 She continued her postgraduate studies with Roy Henderson of the Royal Academy of Music in London, and with former Metropolitan Opera Mezzo Herta Glaz of the Manhattan School of Music in New York City.
-An Associate Professor at the Flora L. Thornton School of Music at the University of Southern California, Ms. Munzer has taught and presented master classes in Italy at the Accademia Italiana di Canto in Toscana and the International Lyric Academy, Tuscia Opera Festival in Lazio.
+Professor Emerita at the Flora L. Thornton School of Music at the University of Southern California, Ms. Munzer has taught and presented master classes in Italy at the Accademia Italiana di Canto in Toscana and the International Lyric Academy, Tuscia Opera Festival in Lazio.
 She founded and directed the International Vocal Institute in Hvar, Croatia and co-directed master classes at the Pacific Vocal Institute, part of Bard To Broadway Theatre, Inc. on Vancouver Island, BC.
 Her students have been winners of the Metropolitan Opera National Council Auditions, among other competitions, and have appeared in several renowned young artist programs: The Santa Fe Opera, Los Angeles Young Artist Program, Chautauqua Opera, Virginia Opera, and San Diego Opera.
 Other students have made solo debuts with the Berlin Opera, New York City Opera and the Royal Opera House in London.

-Sought after as a master clinician, Ms. Munzer has within the last several years presented master classes for the Metropolitan Opera National Council Auditions in Arizona, Utah, Minnesota, Washington, and Vancouver, BC, as well as the Metropolitan Opera Guild Education Series in New York City, the Manhattan School of Music (NYC), The Schubert Club Song Festival in Minneapolis/St. Paul, the National Association of Teachers of Singing Intern Program, NY and Los Angeles, and the Spotlight Awards Master Class at The Dorothy Chandler and Disney Hall, LA.
+Sought after as a master clinician, Ms. Munzer has within the last several years presented master classes for the Metropolitan Opera National Council Auditions in Arizona, Florida, Utah, Minnesota, Washington, and Vancouver, BC, as well as the Metropolitan Opera Guild Education Series in New York City, the Manhattan School of Music (NYC), The Schubert Club Song Festival in Minneapolis/St. Paul, the National Association of Teachers of Singing Intern Program, NY and Los Angeles, and the Spotlight Awards Master Class at The Dorothy Chandler and Disney Hall, LA.
 She has joined baritone Sherrill Milnes in presenting celebrity master classes at the Classical Singer Magazine Convention in New York.
 University master classes include Notre Dame University, Indiana University, Brown University, State University of New York, Kent State University, and UCLA.
-Ms. Munzer has expanded her master classes to several countries and cities: Graz, Austria, Taipei, Taiwan, Singapore, Hong Kong, Shanghai, China, Paris, France, Hvar, Croatia, Kuala Lumpur, Malaysia, Manila, Philippines, Vancouver Island, BC, Monte Carlo, Viterbo, Italy, Guadalajara, Mexico and invitations from Australia.
+Ms. Munzer has expanded her master classes to several countries and cities: Graz, Austria, Taipei, Taiwan, Singapore, Hong Kong, Shanghai, China, Paris, France, Hvar, Croatia, Kuala Lumpur, Malaysia, Manila, Philippines, Vancouver Island, BC, Monte Carlo, Viterbo, Italy, Guadalajara, Mexico and Sydney and Melbourne, Australia.·

 Ms. Munzer will teach master classes at MTB this July.